|Applies To||RSA Product Set: Identity Governance & Lifecycle|

 javax.mail.AuthenticationFailedException: [AUTH] Authentication failed.

-Please refer to RSA Knowledge Base Article 000030327 -- Artifacts to gather in RSA Identity Governance & Lifecycle to find the location of the log files for your specific deployment.
+Please see RSA Knowledge Base Article 000030327 -- Artifacts to gather in RSA Identity Governance & Lifecycle to find the location of the log files for your specific deployment.

 |Cause||This issue may occur if:|